 In 1994, the State visit of President Menem took place, which was matched by the visit of Prime Minister Jean Chrétien in 1995.

 In 1998 the Prime Minister returned to Argentina to lead a large delegation of businessmen and officials, made up of approximately 600 people.
 From then on, Canadian investments began to arrive in Argentina, particularly in the mining, industry and services sectors.

 During this period the Argentine Consulate opened in Toronto and, in 1997, Argentina opened its Defense Adviser in Ottawa.

-Argentina and Canada established with four bilateral mechanisms that allow periodic consultations:
+Argentina and Canada established bilateral mechanisms that allow periodic consultations:

 It is worth noting the joint work carried out in Haiti with the "Pro-Huerta" Program which, between 2008 and 2013, has provided assistance to thousands of Haitian families.

 Since 2012, the bilateral relationship suffered a period of deceleration due to discrepancies on the "Question of the Malvinas Islands" both within the framework of the Summit of the Americas and in the OAS General Assembly.

 This has recently changed with the election of a new government in Argentina, which in conjunction with the election in October 2015 of a new government in Canada, headed by Prime Minister Justin Trudeau, represents a great opportunity to relaunch the bilateral relationship through a comprehensive and constructive bilateral dialogue, seeking understandings on issues where differences may exist.

 Both countries are also working collaboratively to address global economic challenges within the G20, which will be chaired by Argentina in 2018, the same year that Canada will chair the G7.